 Puppies have special feeding requirements and require more food (per kilogram of body weight) because in addition to requiring energy for maintenance and activity they need extra nutrients for growth.
 A number of small meals need to be provided daily as their daily requirement of food is greater than their stomach can accept in one feed.
-At weaning, puppies should be provided with 3-4 meals spread evenly throughout the day.
-This can be reduced to 2-3 meals per day at around 16 weeks of age and then to the single meal of the adult dog at around 6-9 months of age.
+At weaning, puppies should be provided with 3 to 4 meals spread evenly throughout the day.
+This can be reduced to 2 to 3 meals per day at around 16 weeks of age and then to the single meal of the adult dog at around 6 to 9 months of age.
 These changes may need to occur later in large breed pups as they take longer to mature.

 Puppies should be fed on commercial puppy food or a balanced diet specially formulated and discussed with a veterinarian to ensure all nutrient requirements are being met.
-Poor nutrition during this growth stage can create health/skeletal problems in later life.
+Poor nutrition during this growth stage can create health or skeletal problems in later life.

 Dogs should be fed raw bones regularly as part of a balanced diet and for good dental health.
 Cooked bones should not be fed as they can splinter and lodge in a dog's throat or intestine causing serious health problems, such as severe constipation, and are not digested.
 Some dogs may have trouble with chewing bones and these dogs need to be provided with an alternative chewing item in order to maintain good dental health (seek advice from a veterinarian).

 A separate food bowl needs to be provided for each dog and should be maintained in a clean condition.